 What do I need to get before I bring the dog home?

-Every dog that we rehome will have a brand new collar, lead, halti/gentle leader and a nylabone.
+Every dog that we rehome will have a new collar, lead, head collar and a nylabone.
 We will also supply you with 2 weeks worth of food.

 Is there a cost to rehome a dog?

 There is no set fee but a donation of €500 towards the charity will help us to recover the costs of vaccinations, neutering, microchipping as well as any training that your dog has had up to the time that it was withdrawn.